We Deal in Lead A Weird West Gunslinger Adventure Game

 d6 Consumed station

-1 Grotesque dog-squid amalgam’s charred remains, clawed tentacles reaching
+1 Grotesque dog-squid hybrid’s charred remains, clawed tentacles reaching.

-2 Glass-eyed sentry robot patrols erratically, trailing infested fluid (serfbot)
+2 Glass-eyed serfbot patrols erratically, trailing infested fluid.

 Other Worlds #